List of Fraggle Rock characters: Doozers

 This symbiosis becomes integral to the episode "The Preachification of Convincing John" where Mokey calls upon the Fraggles to stop eating the Doozers' constructions—because they spend so much time making them.
 Fraggle Rock quickly fills with constructions and the Doozers have no space left in which to build.
 After running out of space, the Doozers finally decide to move on to a new area because the Fraggles won't eat their constructions, and there is even a tragic scene with a mother explaining to her daughter that Doozers must build or they will die, and so they must find a new place to live where they can build and hopefully find Fraggles who will eat their constructions.
 Overhearing this, Mokey realizes that she has inadvertently disrupted a vital symbiotic relationship through ignorant good intentions.
 As a result, Mokey frantically rescinds her prohibition and encourages the Fraggles to gorge on the structures – just in time to persuade the Doozers to stay.

-At one point a series of Fraggle Rock books appeared, one entitled "The Legend of the Doozer Who Didn't."
+At one point a series of Fraggle Rock books appeared, one titled The Legend of the Doozer Who Didn't.
 This book details the story of a Doozer who went against Doozer tradition when he stopped working and going to school.
-According to this book, a Doozer who doesn't "do" becomes a Fraggle – though "All Work and All Play", a second-season episode of the show, unmasks this as merely a story that Doozer parents tell their children to teach them the value of hard work: no Doozer seriously believes it.
+According to this book, a Doozer who does not "do" becomes a Fraggle – though "All Work and All Play", a second-season episode of the show, unmasks this as merely a story that Doozer parents tell their children to teach them the value of hard work: no Doozer seriously believes it.